OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 The following chapter translates the cryptography requirements of the MASVS into technical test cases.
 Test cases listed in this chapter are based upon generic cryptographic concepts and are not relying on a specific implementation on iOS or Android.

 Proper design of a cryptographic system is a common pitfall for mobile application development.
-To achieve good security, a developer has to chose the right cryptographic directive (e.g., symmetric encryption), chose the right implementation for that directive (e.g., AES-GCM) and then configure that implementation correctly (e.g., key length, block modes, key management).
+To achieve good security, a developer has to choose the right cryptographic directive (e.g., symmetric encryption), chose the right implementation for that directive (e.g., AES-GCM) and then configure that implementation correctly (e.g., key length, block modes, key management).
 While this chapter does not give an introduction into cryptography, its questions are designed to find common problems within the mentioned selection and implementation process.

 Throughout this chapter, multiple basic cryptographic building blocks are used.
 The following gives a rough introduction into commonly referred concepts: